PradeepLoganathan/pradeepl-blog/content/blog/what-is-https/index.md

 Steps in the SSL/TLS handshake

-- Step A: The client sends a Hello message to the target server.
+- __Step A__: The client sends a Hello message to the target server.
 This message includes the version of SSL or TLS the client is using and the client's preferences for encryption algorithms (cipher suite), a compression method, and a random string value for use in computations.
-- Step B: If all goes well, the server responds with its Hello message, which contains the server's choice for the cipher suite (from the client's list), a session ID, and its own random string value.
+- __Step B__: If all goes well, the server responds with its Hello message, which contains the server's choice for the cipher suite (from the client's list), a session ID, and its own random string value.
 The server then provides a digital certificate to the client.
 The server may request a certificate from the client.
-- Step C: The client verifies the server's certificate.
+- __Step C__: The client verifies the server's certificate.
 If verified, it sends the random string value, encrypted with the server's public key, to the server.
 This value will generate the encryption key for any subsequent messages.
-- Step D: After exchanging encrypted finished messages to signal the end of the handshake's creation, the client and server transmit data and messages that have been encrypted with the shared key.
+- __Step D__: After exchanging encrypted finished messages to signal the end of the handshake's creation, the client and server transmit data and messages that have been encrypted with the shared key.

 Secure TLS connections between the client and server have at least one of the following properties